unicode-org/cldr/ldml/tr35-info.md

 This section specifies that a TC vote (20 votes) is required for decimal and grouping separators.
 Furthermore it specifies that any field in the established locales list (i.e. ar, ca, cs, etc.) requires 8 votes, and that all other locales require 4 votes only.

-For more information on the CLDR Voting process, See [http://cldr.unicode.org/index/process](http://cldr.unicode.org/index/process)
+For more information on the CLDR Voting process, see [http://cldr.unicode.org/index/process](http://cldr.unicode.org/index/process)

 ### 8.1 <a name="Coverage_Level_Definitions" href="#Coverage_Level_Definitions">Definitions</a>
 This is a snapshot of the contents of certain variables.
 The actual definitions in the coverageLevels.xml file may vary from these descriptions.